-If you’re including extra carbohydrates in a meal – like grains, starches, or fruits – use a cupped hand to determine your serving size.
+For carbohydrate-dense foods – like grains, starches, or fruits – use a cupped hand to determine your serving size.

 To determine your fat intake

-If you’re including extra fats in a meal – like oils, butters, nut butters, nuts/seeds – use your entire thumb to determine your serving size.
+For fat-dense foods – like oils, butters, nut butters, nuts/seeds – use your entire thumb to determine your serving size.

 A note on body size

 Of course, if you’re a bigger person, you probably have a bigger hand.
 And if you’re a smaller person… well, you get the idea.
 Your own hand is a personalized (and portable) measuring device for your food intake.

 True, some people do have larger or smaller hands for their body size.
 Still, our hand size correlates pretty closely with general body size, including muscle, bone – the whole package.

 Planning your meals flexibly

 Based on the guidelines above, which assume you’ll be eating about 4 times a day, you now have a simple and flexible guide for meal planning.

 - 2 palms of protein dense foods with each meal;